 - Molokini Crater

-Have you ever visited Maui?
+Did you visit Maui?
 What were some of the highlights from your trip?
 Share in the comments section below.

-Disclaimer: We took this trip to Maui prior to selling everything we own to travel the world.
+Backstory: We took this trip to visit Maui before selling everything we own to travel the world.
 As a speech therapist who worked in an elementary school, Audrey needed to take vacations around the school calendar.
 Outside of summer, this only gave us a few options to travel and unfortunately, these are always the time of year that is the most expensive.
 Realistically, as “backpackers” we could never afford to take this same trip at the same comfort levels, and definitely wouldn’t be renting a Mustang convertible.

 Taking a look at the updated cocktail prices at Mama’s Fish House shocks us!
 A Mai Tai which costs $20?!
 However, if this a trip that you’ve always dreamed of doing, it is possible and not outrageously expensive if you can allow for flexibility in your time.